bsumner2/GBA-ASM-Snake/README.md

     just press the <b>Start</b> button again and it should unpause you and let you play!
 From there, controls should just be intuitive;
     <b>DPad</b> moves the snake.
 - If you get a <b>Game Over</b>, a white noise sound effect will play, and the screen will go black again.
-If you just press the <b>Start</b> button again, it will start a new game, just as it would if you just booted the game up!
+If you just press the <b>Start</b> button again, it will start a new game, just as it would when booting up!